This page explains how to calculate historical (realized) volatility from daily closing prices in Excel.

 We will again copy this formula to all the other cells below.
 We can also format columns C, D, E as percentages.

-That’s it.
-The series you have calculated in column E is historical volatility.
+The series we have calculated in column E is historical volatility.

 There are several ways how we can improve our spreadsheet to make it more useful.
 In particular:

 We can make it support variable historical volatility period length, which the user would enter in some designated cell instead of changing all the standard deviation formulas.
-Hint: Have a look at the OFFSET Excel function.
-I will cover this in a second part of this guide.
+Hint: Use the OFFSET Excel function.

 We can add a chart.
-This should be very simple and I’ll leave that up to you.
+This should be very easy.